BGforgeNet/bg2-tweaks-and-tricks/docs/spells.md

 The inspiration for this component is aTweaks' [PnP Fey creatures](http://readme.spellholdstudios.net/rr_fey.html).
 It considerably boosts fey power.
 In particular, their charming powers are used more extensively.
 However, aTweaks added no counters to those powers, leaving a gap in party's defences.

 This includes wizard and priest versions.
 Not the native one that paladins have.

+This is not a full PnP implementation, as PnP includes various extraplanar and summoned creatures into protection, not just demons.